hkhdair/ai-ml-tute/README.md

 | [01-exploratory-data-analysis.ipynb](https://github.com/hkhdair/ai-ml-tute/blob/main/01-exploratory-data-analysis.ipynb) | Exploratory Data Analysis Basics | [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/hkhdair/ai-ml-tute/blob/master/01-exploratory-data-analysis.ipynb) |
 | [02-regression.ipynb](https://github.com/hkhdair/ai-ml-tute/blob/main/02-regression.ipynb) | Regression | [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/hkhdair/ai-ml-tute/blob/master/02-regression.ipynb) |

-> Note: To open the notebook in Google Colab, you'll need to have a Google account.
+> Note: To work with the notebook in Google Colab, you'll need to have a Google account.
 If you don't have one, you can sign up for free [here](https://accounts.google.com/signup).
 Once you have an account, simply click on the "Open in Colab" button next to the notebook you want to open, and it will launch in a new tab in your browser.

 ## Clone and Pull Updates